-The Seminole pumpkin is actually closer related to butternut and calabaza, than a real pumpkin.
+The Seminole pumpkin (Cucurbita moschata) is actually closer related to butternut and calabaza, than a real pumpkin.
 They usually grow in a more pumpkin-like shape than butternuts.
 The vines are aggressive and fast growing, achieving lengths of 20 feet or more.
 They like to climb, but the fruits usually pull them down.

 Soil: Prefers rich soil with lots of organic matter and plenty of lime.
 Fertilizing also usually helps.
 The best vines usually volunteer from compost piles.
 Mulch heavily to control annual weeds and conserve water, but keep it half a foot back from the origin.